illc-uva/neural-vision-most/README.md

 This will generate a file `./ram/best/test_predict.csv` containing the predictions, and other information about the images.

-**N.B.:** note the first three command-line flags.
+**N.B.:** note the first three command-line flags, which control the mode for the model.
 Currently, prediction can only happen by re-running `run.py` _after_ training.
 This is a small bug that I will fix at some point.

 ## Analyzing Results